Nsidave/alx-system_engineering-devops/0x02-shell_redirections/README.md

 replace all characters A and C from input to Z and e respectively Script that removes all letter c and C from input Script that reverse its input
+Script that display all users and their home directories